-After several years in Cape Town, I have finally accepted that far-away friends and family will likely never come visit.
+After several years in Cape Town, I have finally accepted that far-away friends and family will likely never visit.
 Alas, when you’re the last stop before Antarctica, the indelible bonds of love don’t stretch much farther than a postcard.

 But that’s fine.
 I made a lot of new friends while hanging out with more than 200 penguins and seabirds at SANCCOB, the local seabird hospital and rehabilitation center.
 All the chickly cuteness and penguin snobbery observed during my six week stint is covered in the pages below.